Modern Baseball

-Modern Baseball (MoBo) was an American emo band from Philadelphia, Pennsylvania consisting of Bren Lukens, Jake Ewald, Sean Huber, and Ian Farmer.
+Modern Baseball (sometimes abbreviated as MoBo) was an American emo band from Philadelphia, Pennsylvania, consisting of Bren Lukens, Jake Ewald, Sean Huber, and Ian Farmer.
 The band formed in 2012 at Drexel University and released their first album, Sports, on Lame-O Records that same year.
 Their following albums, You're Gonna Miss It All and Holy Ghost, were released on Run For Cover Records in 2014 and 2016 respectively.
-The group announced an indefinite hiatus in 2017.
+The group has been on hiatus since 2017.

 History

 Early years and success (2011–2016)

-Bren Lukens and Jake Ewald met in High School, when Lukens was interested in Ewald's twin sister.
-They ran in different friend groups, but found common ground through music.
-Their name was inspired by a book that Lukens and Ewald found in Ewald’s basement, titled “Modern Baseball Techniques".
+Bren Lukens and Jake Ewald met in high school when Lukens was interested in Ewald's twin sister.
+They belonged to different friend groups but found common ground through music.
+Their name was inspired by a book that Lukens and Ewald found in Ewald’s basement, titled Modern Baseball Techniques.

-Originally from Brunswick, Maryland, they relocated to Philadelphia, Pennsylvania to attend college, with Lukens at Chestnut Hill College, and Ewald at Drexel University.
+Originally from Brunswick, Maryland, they relocated to Philadelphia to attend college, with Lukens attending Chestnut Hill College and Ewald attending Drexel University.
 In Philadelphia, they met fellow music lover Ian Farmer, who helped them record their first album, Sports, in Drexel's recording studios.
-Sports was released in 2012, and soon after the group left college temporarily to pursue music as their profession.
+Sports was released in 2012, and shortly thereafter the group temporarily left college to pursue music professionally.

 The band's first concert was in their shared house near Drexel University.
 The price of entry was either $3 or a picture of Michael Jordan.
-The house was later dubbed "The Michael Jordan House" which became a center for underground bands in the area.
-The music video for The Weekend was centered within the various.
+The house was later dubbed "The Michael Jordan House", which became a center for underground bands in the area.
+The music video for "The Weekend" was centered within various parts of the house, including its basement.

-The quartet started playing house shows around the area in the basement scene.
-They got introduced to fellow bands like The Menzingers, Lee Hartney, Ted Nguyent, and Cayetana.
-Around this time, the band also signed with upcoming label, Run For Cover Records.
+The quartet started playing house shows around the area with bands like the Menzingers, Ted Nguyent, and Cayetana.

 The group's second full-length album, You're Gonna Miss It All, was released on Run For Cover Records in 2014, reaching #97 on the Billboard 200.
-The group toured the United States in early 2014 with The Wonder Years.
+The group toured the United States in early 2014 with the Wonder Years.
 Modern Baseball toured the United Kingdom in September 2014.
 The band spoke ahead of their tour explaining how they manage their busy schedules.
-This followed a tour of the United States in a headlining spot with other bands Knuckle Puck, Foxing, Crying, and Somos.

 In late 2015, the band announced plans for their third album that would be released in 2016 through Run For Cover Records, titled Holy Ghost.
-On February 25, 2016, the band announced that the album would be released on May 13 via Run For Cover and on Big Scary Monsters in the UK/Europe.
-Holy Ghost was produced by Joe Reinhart at Headroom Studios, in Philadelphia.
+On February 25, 2016, the band announced that the album would be released on May 13, 2016 via Run For Cover and on Big Scary Monsters in the UK and Europe.
+Holy Ghost was produced by Joe Reinhart at Headroom Studios in Philadelphia.

 In May 2016, Modern Baseball embarked on The Holy Ghost Tour with Thin Lips and Joyce Manor.
-In fall 2016, Modern Baseball supported Brand New on tour along with The Front Bottoms.
-In December 2016, Ewald released the album Welcome as Slaughter Beach, Dog on Lame-O Records.
+In fall 2016, Modern Baseball supported Brand New on tour along with the Front Bottoms.